lautapercuspain/probot-vercel/README.md

 The app is continuously deployed using [Vercel's GitHub app](https://github.com/apps/vercel).

 ### Considerations

-- Make sure you configure [the environment variables for your GitHub App](https://probot.github.io/docs/configuration/) in Vercel.
-You can read more about how to do it in [their docs](https://vercel.com/docs/concepts/projects/environment-variables).
+- Make sure you configure [the environment variables for your GitHub App](https://probot.github.io/docs/configuration/)

-- Vercel [expects to find your lambda functions under `/api` folder]([url](https://vercel.com/docs/concepts/functions/serverless-functions#deploying-serverless-functions)).
+- Vercel [expects to find your lambda functions under `/api` folder](<[url](https://vercel.com/docs/concepts/functions/serverless-functions#deploying-serverless-functions)>).
 Make sure your functions are placed there and double check Vercel detected your Lambda Functions during the deployment process by checking the logs:

 ![image](https://user-images.githubusercontent.com/2574275/187179364-b0019f95-be41-462a-97d5-facf4de39095.png)